afzanella/transf-nextloc-pred/README.md

 # Transformer Next Location Prediction

 A Transformer-based model that predicts the next GPS location from a sequence of past trajectory points.

+Nothing fancy or SoTA, I just use it for some simple systems evaluation.

 ## How it works